davidbalbert/Watt/StandardKeyBindingResponder/README.md

 ## Future direction

-The goal is to have a single struct that manages all state related to NSStandardKeyBindingResponding.
-For a simple text view, your NSStandardKeyBindingResponding overrides and mouse events (`mouseDown:`, `mouseDragged:`, `mouseUp:`) should be doable in a single line of code.
+The goal is to have a single struct `KeyBindingResponder` that manages all state related to NSStandardKeyBindingResponding.
+For a simple text view your key binding overrides and mouse events (`mouseDown(_:)`, `mouseDragged(_:)`, `mouseUp(_:)`) should be a single line of code.

 ## Missing features

 - Multiple selections
 - Kill buffer (mark/yank)
-- Writing directions (RTL support)
+- Writing directions (i.e. RTL support)
 - CR and CRLF line endings
+- Scroll handling – scroll to the appropriate location after modifying a selection and scroll key bindings (`scrollPageUp:` etc.).
+- Insertion and indentation key bindings (`insertNewline:` etc.)
+- Case changes (`changeCaseOfLetter:`, etc.)
 - Documentation

 ## Contributing